jrs-coding-school/nosql-camp/views/index.md

 }
 ```

-A design document can contain many views.
-A view contains a map function and an optional reduce function (not shown).
+A design document can contain one or many views.

 ```
 {